Model Capability Dominates: Inference-Time Optimization Lessons from AIMO 3: Submission as Lottery

-The Mixer reduces expected score ($\mu$ drops to ${\sim}39.0$) without improving tail probability: the lower mean is partly offset by a slightly wider spread ($\sigma{\approx}2.0$), leaving $P(\text{single} \geq 44)$ nearly unchanged at ${\approx}0.6\%$.
-There is no advantage to mixing.
-The optimal strategy is to submit the unmodified baseline repeatedly (Figure~\ref{fig:lottery}).
+With $\hat{\mu} = 39.3$ and $\hat{\sigma} = 1.7$ over 21 baseline runs (range 34--42), each submission is a lottery ticket.
+The best run reached 42/50; each has $P(\text{score} \geq 42) \approx 5.6\%$.
+The Mixer reduces expected score ($\mu$ drops to ${\sim}39.0$) without improving tail probability.
+The optimal strategy: submit the unmodified baseline repeatedly (Figure~\ref{fig:lottery}).
+All 42 submissions exhausted.